 Or: What we can do to standardize the content delivery of intelligent information

-At this year’s TC world conference, the tekom working group „Information 4.0” introduced the first results of the group’s work for defining a new content delivery standard for technical documentation in the age of Industry 4.0: iiRDS. tekom is the German association for technical communication.
+At the tcworld conference 2016, the tekom working group „Information 4.0” introduced the first results of the group’s work for defining a new content delivery standard for technical documentation in the age of Industry 4.0: iiRDS. tekom is the German association for technical communication.

 iiRDS is short for Intelligent Information Request and Delivery Standard.
 The tekom group “Information 4.0” explores how technical documentation can be delivered in the age of Industry 4.0 and what features it must provide.